Rule 10.1028. Preservation and destruction of Court of Appeal records

 (1)Except as provided in (2), the clerk may destroy all other records in a case 10 years after the decision becomes final, as ordered by the administrative presiding justice or, in a court with only one division, by the presiding justice.

-(2)In a criminal case in which the court affirms a judgment of conviction, the clerk must keep the original reporter's transcript for 20 years after the decision becomes final.
+(2)In a criminal case in which the court affirms a judgment of conviction, the clerk must keep the original reporter's transcript or a true and correct electronic copy of the transcript for 20 years after the decision becomes final.